AnGodel/TFM_Image_segmentation_ellipsometric_maps/README.md

 ## Install working environment

+- In Windows system:

   - Make sure you have [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) installed in your system.

   - Open a terminal and activate the base conda environment.
 More information on how to work with conda environments [here](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/aio/index.html).

   - In the terminal, navigate to the folder where the repo is located:

     `$ cd <YOURPATHTOREPO>/TFM_Image_segmentation_ellipsometric_maps`

-- Build the conda environment using the provided .yml file and activate it:
+  - Build the conda environment using the provided **ellimaps_env.yml** file and activate it:

     `$ conda env create --file ellimaps_env.yml`

     `$ conda activate ellimaps`

   - Manually install the nanofilm_package:

     `$ cd nanofilm_package_installer`

     `$ pip install nanofilm-ep4-0.7.10.tar.gz`

+- In Linux system:

+  - Make sure you have [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) installed in your system.

+  - Open a terminal and activate the base conda environment.
+More information on how to work with conda environments [here](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/aio/index.html).

+  - In the terminal, navigate to the folder where the repo is located:

+    `$ cd <YOURPATHTOREPO>/TFM_Image_segmentation_ellipsometric_maps`

+  - Build the conda environment using the provided **ellimaps_env_linux.yml** file and activate it:

+    `$ conda env create --file ellimaps_env_linux.yml`

+    `$ conda activate ellimaps`

+  - Manually install the nanofilm_package:

+    `$ cd nanofilm_package_installer`

+    `$ pip install nanofilm-ep4-0.7.10.tar.gz`

+  - Due to some conflicts between dependencies of the environment, some error with the 'erfa' package might appear when trying to run the streamlit app.
+That is a dependency of the astropy library.
+If this happens, simply uninstall and reinstall astropy:

+    `$ conda uninstall astropy`

+    `$ conda intall astropy`

 ## Run streamlit app